Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. The “Built-in/CSP Option”

-Before I am going to show you the “New way” let’s take a look at how the Microsoft 365 Apps are deployed when using the built-in option in Intune.
+Before I show you the “New way,” let’s examine how Microsoft 365 Apps are deployed when using the built-in option in Intune.

-This Built-in Microsoft 365 application is using the Office *CSP.
+This built-in Microsoft 365 application uses Office *CSP.
 “The Office configuration service provider (CSP) enables a Microsoft Office client to be installed on a device via the Office Deployment Tool (ODT)”

 *A configuration service provider (CSP) is an interface to read, set, modify, or delete configuration settings on the device